sveltely/sveltely.github.io/presentation.md

 Notes:

-In Svelte, you can write your JavaScript, CSS and HTML that relate to a component all in one `.svelte` file.
+In Svelte, you can write your JavaScript, CSS and HTML that are related all in one `.svelte` file.

-If you take a look in the source directory, you'll see a component called `App.svelte`.

-This is the top level component.
+This is how it usually looks, you can use your JavaScript variables directly in the HTML with curly braces.

 +++